zran-nz/help/main/FAQ.md

+# Overall Classcipe introduction to new users
+The first-time log into Classcipe, you are under your personal account.
+Go to your account setting, where You can choose curriculum and rename the grades.
+Choose the subjects that you are teaching.

+For planning format
+We offer uses to customize both Unit plan format and task format There are also embedded templates to choose from.

+You can create Unit plans, tasks, PD contents or videos.
+When editing a Unit plan, you can simply choose the grades and subjects, then the learning objectives will be shown for you to select.
+We also offer an easy way to add knowledge tag or command term, as well as bloom taxonomy levels and knowledge dimensions, so that your content can be recommended to other educators or students to meet their specific needs.

+It is easy to publish your content to the library, with a set price or even a customized discount. now you can find the item on your published list.

+Now let’s open a task, it’s the most common type of content for teachers to create.
+You can customize all those sections under each step.
+The tag box here is for you to add tags to your content so that you and other people can easily categorize or search for the content, we have a Classcipe tagging pool to choose from. oh, and don’t forget the key questions, the dropdown list shows all the key questions from linked Units, so you can simply pick one or two.

+Same function here for learning objectives which we already covered in Unit plan.

+Now we are on the step of creating assessment tools.
+We offer 3 types of tables here.
+Take rubric as an example.
+You can simply insert the objectives you already chose from previous step here, edit the name of option, as well as saving a set of options for future use.

+Now it’s time to make slides.
+Classcipe offers a range of template which you filter out or you can buy and insert some content from library.
+Click edit google slides, you will be redirected to Google slides page, where you can open Classcipe add-on, which allows you to insert all different types of interactive questions to engage students.
+Click save&go to classcipe, it will take you back.

+Last step, you can link the unit by simply drag and pull.
+Upon completing, you will be offered a chance to quick create sub-task out of the original one.
+Once you have created your slides, the task is ready to be scheduled as a session for the class you choose. you have the option to launch a zoom meeting together with session.
+Just simply pick the time and click, your session will be shown on the class page, where you can enter the student-pace or teacher-paced classroom.

+For PD content, you can launch a workshop to public and require payment, as well as setting a maximum no and registration deadline.
+On the workshop page, you will see all the featured workshops recommended for you to attend and the workshops you launched, as well as managing the ones that you registered.

+Calendar allows you to check your availability and manage your sessions and workshops in a time-wise way.

+You can also browse through Classcipe library to buy resources and edit them into the content for your students.
+Check the video here
 # Creating Unit Plan, Tasks, Video and PD content
 ## How to buy content from Classcipe library?
 If you are under personal account, Go to library and find the content you are interested in, you might filter the content by age, subject, and other conditions.
 Click buy, after successfully purchase the content, it will appear on your my content page, with a name "Copy of the original content" from the library.